THE EARLY YEARS

 Elias Rosenberg

 Geographically, all these towns are now situated in western Slovakia.
-More importantly, Topolcany and Trnasky were situated approximately 250 kilometres southwest of an inconspicuous town in Poland called Oświęcim.
-The village of Oświęcim would remain as obscure as Topolcany and Trnasky until the Nazis transformed deserted Polish army barracks at the confluence of the Vistula and Soła Rivers into the world’s most efficient murder factory—renaming it Auschwitz, giving rise to the Birkenau killing centre.
-The translation of Birke from German to English is “birch.”
-Hence the world’s most infamous murder locale was named after a stand of birch trees.
+Topoľčany and Trnasky are situated approximately 250 kilometres southwest of a once inconspicuous town in Poland called Oświęcim.
+The village of Oświęcim would remain as little-known as Topoľčany and Trnasky until the Nazis transformed a former Polish army barracks at the confluence of the Vistula and Soła Rivers into the world’s most efficient murder factory—renaming it Auschwitz, giving rise a few years later to the nearby murder capital of mankind, Birkenau, aka Auschwitz II.

 Trnava